Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Posterior concentration rates under MAR

 \subsection{Posterior Contraction Results in Hellinger distance}

-In the full data case and when the metric $d$ on $\Theta$ is the Hellinger distance, it is well-known that the test condition Assumption \ref{asm_test2} is always met for i.i.d.\ data, see e.g.\ Theorem 1.2 in \cite{castillo2025book}.
+In the complete data case and when the metric $d=d_H$ on $\Theta$ is induced by the Hellinger distance, it is well-known that the test condition Assumption \ref{asm_test2} is always met for i.i.d.\ data, see, e.g.\ Theorem 1.2 in \cite{castillo2025book}.
 Surprisingly, Theorem \ref{thm_testingconditionholds} shows that this also holds under MAR and positivity of the propensity score: